President's International Research Award

 - Multi-year grants will be reviewed annually, with renewal contingent upon satisfactory progress toward project milestones and goals.

-- Proposals for smaller amounts of funding or shorter grant periods are welcome.
+- Proposals for smaller amounts of funding or shorter grant periods are encouraged.

 - President’s International Research Awards may not be combined with Office of the Vice President for International Affairs Gateway Seed Grants or other OVPIA awards.